Azure/avslabs/README.md

       powershell.exe -ExecutionPolicy Unrestricted -File bootstrap.ps1 -GroupNumber 1 -NumberOfNestedLabs 1
       ```

-      If you are using **Azure Government**, please add **-IsAzureGovernment $true** to the command
+      If you are using **Azure Government**, please add **-IsAzureGovernment** switch parameter to the command
       ```powershell
-      powershell.exe -ExecutionPolicy Unrestricted -File bootstrap.ps1 -GroupNumber 1 -NumberOfNestedLabs 1 -IsAzureGovernment $true
+      powershell.exe -ExecutionPolicy Unrestricted -File bootstrap.ps1 -GroupNumber 1 -NumberOfNestedLabs 1 -IsAzureGovernment
       ```

    5) You can track progress by keeping an eye on **bootstrap.log** and **bootstrap-nestedlabs.log** which will be created in **C:\Temp** directory.